HenriqueMiossi/Insomnia-Monokai-Pro/INSTALL.md

 - I pretend to publish the npm package to make the installation easier, but for now, that's all I got to offer

-- Copy the theme folder to the respective folder
+- Download or clone the repo and copy the theme folder to the respective folder

 * MacOS:
 ```